 Decorative Pie Crust Tips

 Given that this is a Maple Buttermilk Pie, it makes sense to garnish the pie with decorative maple leaf pie crust cut-outs.
-Obviously, these can't be baked along with the pie, as they'd sink right into the filling, so they're baked separately.
+These little pie cookies can't be baked along with the pie though, as they'd sink right into the filling, so they're baked separately.
 In fact, whenever I make decorative pie crust cut-outs, I often bake them separately because they come out so much prettier than when they are baked directly on the pie.
 It's definitely worth the extra step.

 To bake these decorative pieces, place them on a rimmed baking sheet lined with parchment.
 Brush with egg wash and raw sugar for a glossy and sparkly finished look.
-Being efficient with your time, bake for 15 minutes, while also blind baking the pie crust at 375ºF.
+To be efficient with your time, you can also bake them with the pie crust when you blind bake, but for a shorter amount of time.
+Bake for 15 minutes at 375ºF.

-How to Not Spill a the Filling When Placing it in the Oven
+How to Not Spill the Filling When Placing it in the Oven

 This may not seem like an important tip, but if you’ve ever tried to move an unbaked pie with an almost-liquid filling into the oven--without spilling it--you know it isn’t easy!
 While some bakers opt to place their pastry into the oven first and then pour the filling inside, I prefer the opposite.
-I’ve found that with the heat of the oven, I’m more likely to spill it or burn myself when I do it that way.
+I’ve found that with the oven's heat, I’m more likely to spill it or burn myself when I do it that way.

-Instead, I’ll offer you one tip for a successful transfer of an unbaked custard pie into the oven: never take your eye off the filling.
+Instead, I’ll offer you one tip for successfully transferring an unbaked custard pie into the oven: never take your eye off the filling.
 Before picking up the pie, open the oven and make sure your oven rack is in the right spot (which should be right in the middle).
 Then, pick up your pie and keep your eye on the filling the entire time.
 It’s only when you take your eye off the wobbly filling that you are at risk for spilling.
 Eye on the custard prize!

 How to Tell if a Custard Pie is Done